martinovich89/ft_server/README.md

 Hello everyone.

 I apologize for such a long README file, but I wanted to share what I would really have loved to know at the early stage of this project.
 Unfortunately, at some point, I ended up putting copied / pasted lines of codes to make things work, barely understanding why it worked the way it did, at that time ...
+Today, I really want to get you comfortably started with this project without too much hassle.
 So, without further ado,

 # 1. Let's start it with docker / nginx
 So first things first.

-Today, I think the best way to start this project is to simply run a container with the needed distribution and nginx, just to see how things are set inside.
+In retrospect, I think the best way to start this project is to simply run a container with the needed distribution and nginx, just to see how things are set inside.

-Let's have a step by step walkthrough:
+Let's have a step by step walkthrough :
 In your ft_server project directory,

 ```$> sudo touch Dockerfile```